AndrewEC/py-encoder/README.md

 > git clone --recurse-submodules https://github.com/AndrewEC/py-encoder.git

 ## Playground
-First run the powershell script `CreateVenv.ps1` from the root of this project then run the run.py script:
+First run the powershell script `RunScript.ps1 All` from the root of this project then run the run.py script:
 `python run.py --help`.

 ## Encoding Dictionary